Writing an effective ad

 The following are several other policies and practices that you should commit to memory.

 Policies for intellectual property

 You are responsible for ensuring that your ads and keywords do not infringe on another party’s intellectual property.
 However, you can use trademarked words or phrases in certain instances.

 The landing page for your ad should provide clear content that is relevant to your ad text and keywords.
-If the landing page is inaccessible, is under construction, generates pop-up ads, or has content that is not relevant to your ad text, your ad could be disapproved.
+If the landing page is inaccessible, is under construction, generates pop-up ads, or does not have content that is relevant to your ad text, your ad could be disapproved.

 Tips and techniques

 First, always make your ads are relevant.
-When you write ads, think about what interests your customers, and be sure to use the words they are likely to use as search terms.
+When you write ads, think about what interests your customers, and be sure to include words they are likely to use as search terms.
 A great strategy is to include a strong keyword in the first line of your ad or title.

 Be specific.
 An effective ad will mention a specific discount or offer.
 Avoid generic phrases like "big savings" or "great deals.”
 Use compelling action words that encourage customers to click your ad.
 For example, don't use, "Click here."